 I’ve got the easiest of all Halloween costumes for you today… a Pacman Ghost Halloween Costume.
-My son is notorious for changing his mind at the very last minute when it comes to Halloween costumes.
+Even though we try to start planning very early, my son is notorious for changing his mind at the very last minute when it comes to Halloween costumes.
 “What do you mean you can’t make me a life size Chewbacca costume at 9 pm on October 30 ?”
 Anyone been there?
 Yeah, me too.
 So here’s one for all you procrastinators (or for those with kids that change their mind a bazillion times)

 PACMAN GHOST HALLOWEEN COSTUME